dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

    Specifies a context for name mangling.
-Calling make on this class returns a context specifying the dylan library and the internal module, but these can be overriden by supplying keyword arguments ``library:`` and ``module:``, both with strings.
+Calling make on this class returns a context specifying the dylan library and the internal module, but these can be overridden by supplying keyword arguments ``library:`` and ``module:``, both with strings.

 .. generic-function:: context-library